ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 The new key available is the new format license key that is **only** valid for versons 38.0.0 or newer.
 It needs to replace the current key set up in the editor configuration if it is updated to v38.0.0 or newer.

-Please refer to the the {@link support/obtaining-license-key Activating your product} guide in the support section for details on where to find the authentication data and how to configure this setting properly.
+Please refer to the the {@link support/obtaining-license-key Activating your product} guide in the support section for details on where to find the authentication data.

-### SaaS features

-Features and services secured on the server side **do not need any additional actions**, the change will be held automatically.
-This concerns the following features:
-* Real time collaboration
-* Real time comments
-* Real time revision history
-* Real time track changes
-* Export to PDF
-* Export to Word
-* Import from Word

 ## How to configure the layout of the "Powered by CKEditor" logo?